 Home Occupation.
-Home occupations are defined as and limited to all of the following: (i) Gainful occupations or professions engaged in by the occupant(s) of a dwelling; (ii) Which are carried on within a dwelling unit or structure(s) accessory thereto; and, (iii) Which are clearly incidental to the principal use of the property as a residential dwelling unit.
+Home occupations are defined as and limited to all of the following:

+- A. Gainful occupations or professions engaged in by the occupant(s) of a dwelling; - B. Which are carried on within a dwelling unit or structure(s) accessory thereto; and - C. Which are clearly incidental to the principal use of the property as a residential dwelling unit.